Islamic History: Expansion and Civil Discord in the Reigns of `Umar and `Uthman

 The Messenger of Allah (Allah bless him and give him peace) foretold all of these events, and the Companions knew they were coming.
 Like everything that happens around us, they were part of the great wisdom of Allah Most High.
 Take this course to learn about this formative period of our history and the lessons that Allah Most High taught us through them.

-This course is taught in Arabic, and runs for ten weeks each term
+This course is taught in Arabic, and runs for eight weeks each term